Setup

 Double-check that both the

-executables are available on your preferred shell'sPATH
+rustcandcargoexecutables are available on your preferred shell'sPATHenvironment.

 Cloning the Repository